Hunting the Snargasher.

 The major parts of the Snargasher were built at New Maldon before being shipped to Desford for final assembly.
 It was mostly constructed of wood, with wooden spars and wooden skinning, very much like the products of Miles, Airspeed and de Havilland at the time.
 Powered by two de Havilland Gipsy Six (series 2) engines, each giving 205 horsepower, driving de Havilland variable pitch propellers.
 It had its main, non-retracting, undercarriage wheels enclosed in spats while the tailwheel had a neat streamlined fairing in front of it.
 The ailerons and flaps were of the type used on Junkers aircraft, hanging slightly below the elliptical wings as separate units and had a metal skeleton structure, the "core" of them being a metal tube, with the flap section being skinned in metal while the ailerons were covered in fabric.
 The elevator and rudders were fabric-covered.
 Two quite small endplate rudders were fitted; combined with the arched back of the fuselage this gave the rear gunner's position an impressive field of fire.
 The rear wooden wing spar was arranged so that it formed an upward arch inside the fuselage to give space for a bomb aimer to lie down on the floor (although there seems to be no photographic evidence that a window or opening to go with this bomb aimer's position was ever fitted).
 The Snargasher had a landing light in the nose.
 There was a fixed step on the port side of the fuselage that led to a rubber-covered walkway on the port side of the cockpit to allow access.
 There were two fuel tanks, one behind each engine nacelle, giving an endurance of 4 hours 15 minutes and a range of 800 miles (1,287 km) although it was hoped to fit even larger fuel tanks in production machines to give an endurance of 5 hours 30 minutes and a range of 1,000 miles (1,609 km).

 The pilot had an excellent view from the elevated position above the nose.
 He had a canopy which slid backwards but, unusually, it slid back underneath the canopy behind him (this was usually avoided in aircraft design because it meant the canopy could not be discarded as a whole in an emergency).
 It is interesting to note that none of the available photos of the Snargasher in flight shows the front cockpit canopy closed.
 Behind the pilot was space for two other crew members.
 The rear of the fenestration tilted up to form a windshield for the rear-gunner who would presumably have had a Lewis or Vickers "K" gun on a retracting mount, as in Fairey Battles or Blackburn Skuas.
-The middle crew position would have been available for a variety of roles; a gunnery instructor to give guidance to the trainee gunner at the rear, or a pilot instructor to look over the shoulder of a trainee pilot and give advice on twin-engine handling.
-Alternatively, a bomb-aiming or wireless operator instructor or trainee could have been accommodated.
+The middle crew position would have been available for a variety of roles; a gunnery instructor to give guidance to the trainee gunner at the rear, alternatively, a bomb-aiming or wireless operator instructor or trainee could have been accommodated.
+The Snargasher could be fitted with dual controls so that it could be used for twin-engined pilot training, with the instructor sitting behind the student pilot.

 The Snagasher's "glasshouse".
 Note how the rear tilts up to form a windshield for the gunner and the way the pilot's canopy slides back inside the canopy to the rear.
 Note the walkway on the wing root. which looks to be of the "Simmonds" rubber treaded type.